 Professional Background & Achievements

-The company has gone on to be one of the most successful in history.
+In 1997 Page and Brin registered the domain google.com.
+Their creation of Google has changed the world; the company, which began in a garage in 1998, has changed the way the world searches for and uses information.
+The company has gone on to become one of the most successful in history.
 Brin entered the National Academy of Engineering in 2004 for his leadership in creating a rapid World Wide Web indexing and retrieval platform used by hundreds of millions of people.
+As of January 2021, Forbes magazine estimated his personal wealth at $75 billion and has ranked him the ninth-richest person in the world.

-Perhaps one of the greatest contributors to the United States economy has been the jobs created by Google over the past number of years.
+Perhaps one of Brin’s greatest contributors to the United States economy has been the jobs created by Google in the last two decades.
 With new businesses and partnerships started up each year, Google is not only a leader, but one of the fastest growing companies in the world.